harrietrc/loadimpact-docs/jekyll/_legacy/troubleshooting/most-common-problems.md

 ***

 When running a test, a lot of different things can happen.
-The following is a list of some of the more common problems that you might face when running a load test, and how to deal with it.
+The following is a list of some of the most common problems that you might face when running a load test, and how to deal with it.

+- TOC
+{:toc}

 ### Tests aborted by system